Fired RBS trader says he was 'scapegoat' for FX fine

 Andrew Cross, RBS’s director of enterprise-wide risk, who handled Drysdale’s internal appeal after he was fired, said the dismissal was justified.

-“I didn’t get any sense that the claimant adapted his behaviour at any point, despite a clear tightening of conduct standards across the industry,” Cross said in his witness statement.
+“I didn’t get any sense that the claimant adapted his behavior at any point, despite a clear tightening of conduct standards across the industry,” Cross said in his witness statement.

 Drysdale said he did not do anything wrong in the chatrooms.
 RBS said he used code words such as “red” for the Russian central bank, which disclosed trading information.

-Cross said there had been a clear change in expectations and standards in the industry in recent years that required staff ”to modify their behaviour.
+Cross said there had been a clear change in expectations and standards in the industry in recent years that required staff ”to modify their behavior.

 “He (Drysdale) was consciously doing things that were the wrong side of the line,” Cross said.